peteash10/bugpowder/README.md

 ## Stats
 -	Date of first scan: 	6 June 2024
--	This page updated: 	26 June 2024
+-	This page updated: 	27 June 2024
--	Pages scanned: 	1,256
+-	Pages scanned: 	1,332
 -	Estimated total scans: 	75,000
--	Progress: 	1.67%
+-	Progress: 	1.78%
--	Estimated day of final scan:	13 September 2027
+-	Estimated day of final scan:	15 February 2026

 ## The zines
 As the scanning progresses I will create a database / spreadsheet of the archive.
 For now here's a dump of the directories.